-CERN invites applications for Graduate Engineering Training (GET) scheme for engineering graduates for the year 2019.
+CERN is inviting applications for Graduate Engineering Training (GET) scheme for engineering graduates for the academic year 2019-20.
 Fellowship is awarded for pursuing a graduate degree program.

 Applicants from CERN Member State (Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Israel, Italy, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, and the United Kingdom) are eligible to apply for CERN Fellowship Programme.